 When you take a day trip to Sozopol from Burgas, there are some things you must do:

-• See narrow medieval cobblestone streets and Bulgarian Revival houses
+- Bulgarian Revival houses – see narrow medieval cobblestone streets and traditional houses

-• Visit Sozopol Archaeological Museum and Ethnographic Museum
+- Sozopol Archaeological Museum and Ethnographic Museum – if you enjoy museums

-• Walk from Southern Fortress Wall and Tower to Cape Skamni
+- Southern Fortress Wall and Tower to Cape Skamni – walk around the perimeter of the peninsula

 How to get to Sozopol from Burgas: take the Burgas Bus at Burgas Station South Terminal.
 Look for bus stop #5 at the back of the terminal and wait for the next bus to Sozopol.
 The bus ride costs 5 lev.